 - Tobacco use by mother.

-- Other toxic substances such as mercury and malnutrition are contributing factors of ADHD.
+- Other toxic substances such as mercury and malnutrition are contributing factors to ADHD.

-- Maternal medical illness such as diabetes, elevated levels of phenylalanine (which causes phenylketonuria (PKU) in either the mother or the baby.
+- Maternal medical illnesses such as diabetes and elevated phenylalanine levels (cause phenylketonuria (PKU) in the mother or the baby.

-Moreover, various biohazards can occur after birth, such as stroke, head trauma, tumours, lead poisoning in the first years of life.
-Food colouring also influences a small number of children or poor nutrition such as low level of iron, peer influences increase the risk for ADHD.
+Moreover, various biohazards, such as stroke, head trauma, tumors, and lead poisoning in the first years of life, can occur after birth.
+Food coloring also influences a small number of children or poor nutrition, such as low levels of iron, and peer influences increase the risk for ADHD.

 Although symptoms of ADHD have been extended developmentally.
-But the question is that how do ADHD symptoms relate to normal personality traits in adults?
-ADHD is one of the most widely diagnosed and widely discussed child psychiatric syndromes in the United States.
+But the question is, how do ADHD symptoms relate to typical personality traits in adults?
+ADHD is one of the most widely diagnosed and discussed child psychiatric syndromes in the United States.

-Here are the symptoms of ADHD such as Inattentive, hyperactive, impulsivity, daydream obsession, finding it difficult to resist temptation, forgetting or misplace things frequently, wiggling or fidgeting excessively, finding it difficult to take turns, talking incessantly, making stupid blunders, finding it incredibly difficult to get along with others.
+Here are the symptoms of ADHD Inattentive, hyperactive, impulsivity, daydream obsession, finding it difficult to resist temptation, forgetting or misplacing things frequently, wiggling or fidgeting excessively, finding it difficult to take turns, talking incessantly, making stupid blunders, finding it incredibly difficult to get along with others.

 Factors of risk :

-As far as my thoughts are concerned the prenatal genes, parental risks, environmental toxins and psychosocial factors have been identified as potential risk factors.
+As far as my thoughts are concerned prenatal genes, parental risks, environmental toxins, and psychosocial factors have been identified as potential risk factors.

 Is ADHD a disability?

-Yes, In the United States, ADHD is thought of as a disability under the Rehabilitation 1973 act and ADA law (American with Disabilities Act) but with rigorous stipulations.
-If ADHD affects someone’s ability to work in the public sector then it is thought of as a protected disability.
-If ADHD does not affect someone’s ability to work in a society then the state governments will not facilitate them with any benefits.
+Yes, In the United States, ADHD is considered a disability under the Rehabilitation 1973 act and ADA law (Americans with Disabilities Act) but with rigorous stipulations.
+If ADHD affects someone’s ability to work in the public sector, it is considered a protected disability.
+If ADHD does not affect someone’s ability to work in society, then the state governments will not facilitate them with any benefits.